 Since 2012, the Committee has used the services of Semler Brossy to assist it in evaluating executive and director compensation programs and levels.
-During 2019, Semler Brossy assisted the Committee with compensation for non-employee members of our Board and senior executive officers (including for Ms. Merkle as CEO and Mr. Shuster as Executive Chairman); long-term and short-term annual incentive award design; an assessment of the risks associated with the Company's overall compensation policies and practices; and understanding trends in executive and board compensation.
+During 2020, Semler Brossy assisted the Committee with compensation for non-employee members of our Board and our NEOs; long-term and short-term annual incentive award design; an assessment of the risks associated with the Company's overall compensation policies and practices; and understanding trends in executive and board compensation.
 In addition, Semler Brossy provided the Committee with data on compensation levels and programs, including at peer companies, to ensure that our executive officers' total compensation opportunities were market competitive.
 Semler Brossy does not provide any other services directly to the Company.
-The Committee has assessed Semler Brossy's independence, taking into consideration the factors listed in NASDAQ Listing Rule 5605(d)(3)(D), and has determined that its work with the Company does not raise any conflicts of interest.
+The Committee has assessed Semler Brossy's independence, taking into consideration the factors listed in NASDAQ Listing Rule 5605(d)(3)(D), and has determined that Semler Brossy's work with the Company does not raise any conflicts of interest.